dkeppens/PieHelper/README.md

 	- presence of a /proc filesystem
 	- either apt or pacman as a package management utility

-and compatibility should therefore be out-of-the-box for Pi-based Raspbian, Noobs, Ubuntu and ArchLinux distros
+Compatibility should therefore be out-of-the-box for Pi-based Raspbian, Noobs, Ubuntu and ArchLinux distros

 Currently however, only the official Raspbian distro has been tested